 For those of us who are very active or often on our feet, blisters can be a common occurrence.
 When they happen, it’s important to protect the area from infection.

-Painful calluses and corns can be the result of poorly fitting footwear, not wearing socks, or simply being on your feet a lot.
+Painful calluses and corns can result from poorly fitting footwear, not wearing socks, or simply being on your feet a lot.
 Noticing these early on when they start to develop can make them easier to treat.
-This can help you prevent them from becoming a major hindrance to your everyday routine.
+This can help prevent them from becoming a major hindrance to your everyday routine.

 If you’ve experienced a plantar wart, you probably already recognize the feeling.
 These unmistakable spots on the bottoms of your feet can be painful when in a place that receives pressure when you walk.
 Most plantar warts can be taken care of at home with an over-the-counter wart removal kit, but some stubborn instances require the intervention of a medical professional.

 Warts are caused by a virus and are most common in young people, but repeated development of plantar warts in adults could be an indicator of a suppressed immune system.
 If the problem becomes persistent, tell your doctor.

 6. Ingrown or Discolored Toenails